liquibase/gradle-liquibase-plugin/README.md

    `liquibase` block in `build.gradle`.
 This won't fix the problem with the logLevel argument, but you will at least be able to see output.

-### March 5, 2017
-Version 1.2.4 is a minor release that fixes a bug with the excludeObjects and includeObjects options.

-### February 25, 2017
-The previous release of this plugin had a broken dependency.
-Version 1.2.3 fixes this issue.
-Please do not use version 1.2.2.

-### February 20, 2017
-The plugin has been updated to use the latest Groovy DSL, and I've worked around a Liquibase argument parsing bug.

-### November 30, 2015
-The plugin has been updated to support Liquibase 3.4.2.

 Usage
 -----
 The Liquibase plugin allows you to parse Liquibase changesets using any